solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Delete resources

-1. Now since the hands-on lab is complete, go ahead and delete the resource group you created for the Tailspin Toys deployments along with the Azure DevOps project that were created for this hands-on lab.
+1. Now since the hands-on lab is complete, go ahead and delete the resource group you created for the Tailspin Toys deployments.
 You will no longer need those resources and it will be beneficial to clean up your Azure Subscription.

 These steps should be followed only *after* completing the hands-on lab.